 The roadmap to recognition and evolution

 Over four years of development, Ceba has become a market leader in Australia’s financial services sector.
-CBA was awarded Gold in the Innovative Use of Technology in Customer Service (Financial Services Industries) category of both the 2021 and 2022 APAC Stevie® Awards, in recognition of its game-changing virtual assistant deployment.
+CBA was awarded Gold in the Innovative Use of Technology in Customer Service (Financial Services Industries) category of the 2021, 2022 and 2023 APAC Stevie® Awards, in recognition of its game-changing virtual assistant deployment.

 But the work doesn’t stop here, either.
 After more than 15.5 million interactions so far, CBA plans to continue evolving Ceba in line with its customers’ and employees’ changing requirements, adding new functionality, and using Nuance’s built-in machine learning techniques to refine it.